WW2 ARP & Civil Defence Uniforms, Headwear & Footwear

 It should be noted that even when regulations (such as ARP Memo 17) dictated how and where a certain badge should be worn not every person or local group adhered strictly to that dictate.
 Original WW2 photographs show a great variance in where insignia was worn.

-The Civil Defence Services During WW2
+The Civil Defence Services during WW2

 The primary objective of the Civil Defence Services was to provide a comprehensive service for the protection of the public, the saving of life and the mitigation of damage to property.
 The organisation was based on a system of communication beginning at Wardens' Posts (and Police Boxes) to the ARP Report & Control Centres, then onto one of twelve Regional Headquarters and finally the Ministry of Home Security War Room based in London.